yilongsong/deep_learning_crossy_road/README.md

       save_screenshot(screenshot(), 'data/noop')
       sleep(1/n)

 Again, the final version of [collect_data.py](https://github.com/yilongsong/deep_learning_crossy_road/blob/main/collect_data.py) looks different.
-This will be discussed in the section **Optimization: Data Collection Threading and Strategy**.
+This will be discussed in the section **Optimization: Data Collection Strategy**.

 To use this script, the human data collector simply runs the script and starts playing.
 Every time the human makes a move, a screenshot is taken and saved to the corresponding folder.
 This happens on one thread.
 On the main thread, screenshots with the no-operation label are taken and saved to the “noop” folder at a constant rate.